Myndex/10bit-png/MiniFloat.md

     schemes.
 -   Arbitrary base supported (image wide)
 -   Scale factor supported (image wide)
--   Adjustable set of 4 indexed biased (image wide)
+-   Adjustable set of 4 indexed biases (image wide)
-    -   each bias dynamically selectable (per pixel).
+    -   each pixel can select one of four biases.
 <!-- -->

 -   Precision is achieved by: